A few days ago I found a note on my roommate’s door.

 I hoped that soon Tom or maybe some of his fraternity friends would jump out from behind a gravestone to scare me.

-It didn’t take me long to find something else though, Anna Peter’s grave.
+It didn’t take me long to find something else though, Anna Schuster’s grave.

 The date on the gravestone told me she’d died about half a year ago.
 The engraved text said that the lovely daughter was taken from her family much too early.